ersguteralbaner/NosanaMonitoringBot/README.md

   Replace <Your Telegram Bot Token> with the token provided by BotFather.
   Replace <Your Telegram Chat ID> with the ID retrieved earlier.

-  Save the changes by pressing CTRL+O and exit with CTRL+X
+  Save the changes by pressing CTRL+O then ENTER and exit with CTRL+X

 ### Step 4: Run the script by executing the following command:
 ```bash